ghenninger/edu_horse-tournament/README.md

 # edu_horse-tournament
 ### School Project where I created a database to mimic a real world horse-tournament

 We were assigned a topic to mimic how a customer asks for a service.
 In this case I got the opportunity to model a horse-jump tournament (a sport I had no previous knowledge of).
 Research and creation of Entity-Relation Diagrams, tables etc. was a big part of the process.
+The work resulted in a 30 page report that included theoretical aspects of databases aswell as the practical approach (found here).

 When implementing (in MySQL) I used SQL-queries and phpmyadmin interface and worked primarly with primary keys and seconday keys to create connections between tables and add functionality.
 Check .png-file for a design layout of tables.

 Test-data is included.
 Tested several SQL-queries to check that internal logic is working

-### Examples SQL:
+### Examples of SQL used:

 *** MAIN SQL = Finding out result after 1st round and who is jumping final round ***